KamilleModules/Ekom/doc/models/cart-info.md

             - rawSalePriceWithTax: the unformatted version of the sale price with tax (not intended to be displayed)
             - rawSalePrice: the unformatted version of the sale price, either with or without tax, based on ekom rules (not intended to be displayed)

-    - totalWithoutTax: string: the formatted total without taxes applied, and without (estimated?) shipping costs (priceWithoutTax x quantity).
+    - linesTotalWithoutTax: string: the formatted total without taxes applied, and without (estimated?) shipping costs (priceWithoutTax x quantity).
                             Consider displaying this only if displayPriceWithTax is false.

-    - totalWithTax: string: the formatted total with taxes applied, and without (estimated?) shipping costs (priceWithTax x quantity)
+    - linesTotalWithTax: string: the formatted total with taxes applied, and without (estimated?) shipping costs (priceWithTax x quantity)
-    - displayTotal: either the totalWithoutTax or the totalWithTax, depending on ekom internal rules
+    - linesTotal: either the linesTotalWithoutTax or the linesTotalWithTax, depending on ekom internal rules
-    - taxAmount: string: the formatted amount of taxes (totalWithTax - totalWithoutTax)
+    - taxAmount: string: the formatted amount of taxes (linesTotalWithTax - linesTotalWithoutTax)

     - cartTotal: string, the (formatted) cart total (see ekom order model II for more details) (basically the total with tax and coupons applied, but without shipping applied)